catamphetamine/react-pages/README.md

 ### The modern way

 Finally, the modern way is not using any "proxy servers" at all.
 Instead everything is distributed and decentralized.
-Webpack-built assets are uploaded to the cloud (say, to Amazon S3) and webpack configuration option `.output.publicPath` is set to something like `https://s3-ap-southeast-1.amazonaws.com/my-bucket/folder-1/` (your CDN URL) so now serving "static" files is not your job.
-API is dealt with in a similar way: CORS headers are set up to allow querying from a web browser by an absolute URL and the API is either hosted as a standalone API server or run "serverless"ly, say, on Amazon Lambda, and is queried by an absolute URL, like `https://at9y1jpex0.execute-api.us-east-1.amazonaws.com/develop/`.
+Webpack-built assets are uploaded to the cloud (e.g. Amazon S3) and webpack configuration option `.output.publicPath` is set to something like `https://s3-ap-southeast-1.amazonaws.com/my-bucket/folder-1/` (your CDN URL) so now serving "static" files is not your job – your only job is to upload them to the cloud after Webpack build finishes.
+API is dealt with in a similar way: CORS headers are set up to allow querying directly from a web browser by an absolute URL and the API is either hosted as a standalone API server or run "serverless"ly, say, on Amazon Lambda, and is queried by an absolute URL, like `https://at9y1jpex0.execute-api.us-east-1.amazonaws.com/develop/users/list`.

 This concludes the introductory part of the README and the rest is the description of the various (useful) tools which come prepackaged with this library.